osazeejedi/ai-editor-backend/RAILWAY_DEPLOYMENT.md

 - `Procfile`: Tells Railway how to run your application
 - `runtime.txt`: Specifies the Python version
 - `requirements.txt`: Lists all dependencies
+- `nixpacks.toml`: Configures system dependencies for OpenCV and other libraries

+The `nixpacks.toml` file is particularly important as it ensures that all the required system libraries for OpenCV (like libGL.so.1) are installed in the Railway environment.
+Without these dependencies, the application would crash with errors related to missing libraries.

 ## Step 2: Set Up Supabase for File Storage